jan-bogaerts/mark/src/markdownCode.md

 - the 'more' button is positioned in the top-right corner of the parent as a floating button (position: 'absolute', top: 0, right: 16).
 - it contains the following menu items:
   - model for all: select the gpt model to be used by the transformer.
-    - the sub menu items are provided by the gpt-service's list of available models (fetched from the internet).
+    - the sub menu items are provided by the gpt-service's list of available models. `await gptService.getModels()`
     - the menu item that contains the name of the currently selected model, is shown as selected.
-      - Get the value for the current model, registered under the name of the current transformer, from the gpt-service
+      - Get the value for the current model, registered for the current transformer, from the gpt-service. `gptService.getModelForFragment(transformer)`
-    - when an other model is selected, ask the gpt-service to update the model-name of the transformer related to the results-view.
+    - when an other model is selected, ask the gpt-service to update the model-name used for the transformer. `gptService.setModelForFragment(model, transformer)`
   - model for fragment: select the gpt model to be used by the transformer, for the current key.
     - the sub menu items are provided by the gpt-service's list of available models.
     - the menu item that contains the name of the currently selected model, is shown as selected.
-      - Get the value for the current model, registered under the name of the current transformer and current key, from the gpt-service
+      - Get the value for the current model, registered under the name of the current transformer and current key, from the gpt-service `gptService.setModelForFragment(transformer, key)`
-    - when an other model is selected, ask the gpt-service to update the model-name of the transformer and the current title.
+    - when an other model is selected, ask the gpt-service to update the model-name of the transformer and the current title. `gptService.setModelForFragment(model, transformer, key)`
   - a splitter
   - refresh: when pressed, the transformer associated with the current tab recalculates the result